Grassyzero876/al-shaytam/README.md

 # Project Al-Shaytam

-Project Al-Shaytam (temporary name) is the collection files needed to control the Vex robot of the same name.
-This project utilizes the Vex C++ coding package.
+Project Al-Shaytam (temporary name) is the collection of files needed to control the Vex robot of the same name.
+Below are instructions to upload the robot programming to the core.
+Use it
-We hope this project also provides a good example of using Vex C++.